Cinnamon and Kale

 Serving and storage

 Serve this delicious butter bean hummus just as you would a traditional hummus.
 Enjoy it as a dip for veggies or corn chips, or as a sandwich or wrap filling.
-It also works well served with these quick flatbreads, or gluten free seed bread.
+It also works well served with these quick wholemeal flatbreads, or gluten free seed bread.
 Add a bowl of homemade soup and you've got a delicious and nutritious lunch:)

 Butter bean hummus on seed bread